t04glovern/t04glovern.github.io.raw/_posts/2015-12-12-learning-aspnet--building-in-visual-studio-2015-part-3.markdown

 layout: post
 title: "Learning ASP.NET - Building in Visual Studio 2015 (Part 3)"
 date: "2015-12-12"
+comments: true
+description: Expanding on the things we've learned from deploying via Yeoman, we now create a project from scratch without the use of templates.
 tags:
  - asp.net
  - windows